Fiserv/mobile-payments-ios/docs/customization.md

 }
 ```
 Once specified, you pass the new MobilePaymentsShapeProvider as `shapes: BlockShapeProvider()` to `MobilePaymentsStyleProvider`.
-To customize only the font while using default values for other styling properties, pass only the color configuration
+To customize only the shape while using default values for other styling properties, pass only the shape configuration
 ```
 let color = BlockFontProvider() let style = MobilePaymentsStyleProvider(fonts: font)